siddhartha-gadgil/LeanAide/README.md

 require LeanCodePrompts from git "https://github.com/siddhartha-gadgil/LeanAide"
 ```

+A version of the same tool for `Lean3` is available [here](https://github.com/0art0/lean3-statement-translation-tool).

 ## Full setup instructions

 The main code we use is in `Lean 4`.
 It also needs some Python code and some Python embedding data to be generated (embeddings are precomputed for efficiency).
 You can bypass the Python setup by using the server we host by configuring as above.